bachelor-2014/report/v2/scanning.md

 we use it, resulting in a bit of the image being warped being removed.
 The entire warping process is illustrated in figure
 \ref{fig:stitching_position_warping}.
-One important thing to note about this process is the blueish color seen on
+One important thing to note about this process is the blueish color seen in figure
 \ref{fig:stitching_position_warping_result}.
 This color distortion appears once in a while, and is an unfortunate result which may lead a scientist to draw false conclusions.
 We have not to a sufficient